 Addressing those human rights concerns, von der Leyen insisted that the E.U.'s business investment agreement with China "will uphold our interests and promotes our core values.
 It provides us a lever to eradicate forced labor."

-The agreement has won support from all 27 E.U. member nations, and von der Leyen and other officials maintain the benefits for Europe outweigh the concessions.
+The agreement won support from all 27 E.U. member nations, and von der Leyen and other officials maintain the benefits for Europe outweigh the concessions.

 'A propaganda victory'